are two stories

 Nov.
 29, 2012 Update

-Multiple newspaper stories are reporting that 60 to 70 million
+Multiple newspaper stories are reporting that 60

 years ago western portions of the Grand Canyon were eroded down to